Tillakaratne Dilshan

 Tillakaratne Mudiyanselage Dilshan (තිලකරත්න මුදියන්සේලාගේ ඩිල්ෂාන්; born 14 October 1976), commonly known as TM Dilshan ([tilakaratna dilṣān]) is a former Sri Lankan cricketer and former captain of the Sri Lanka national cricket team.
 He is often regarded as the best rated Sri Lankan player in run-chases in ODI history and one of the most innovative players of all time.
+He was the top run scorer in the 2011 Cricket World Cup with 500 runs, and scored a century against England in the quarter-final.
 Dilshan is considered to be a rare example of a cricketer with notable skills in all aspects of the game, who can bat, bowl, field and keep wicket.
 He is an aggressive right-hand batsman who invented the scoop, which has come to be known as the Dilscoop, a shot that hits the ball over the keeper.
 Apart from being an opening batsman, he is also a capable off-break bowler.
 Energetic in the field, he usually fielded at the point region.
+He was part of the Sri Lankan team that won the 2014 ICC World Twenty20.

 Dilshan made his Test and ODI debut during the Sri Lankan cricket team's tour to Zimbabwe in 1999.
 He is also the second cap for Sri Lanka in Twenty20 Internationals.
 He is the first cricketer in the history of the game to score hundreds in all formats as a captain.